DavidFW1960/bom-weather-card/README.md

 NOTE I am using a [custom component average](https://github.com/Limych/ha-average ) for the bom_today_max and bom_today_min sensors.
 See that for day 0, if the min/max is missing from the forecast it uses the average component.
-In the weather.yaml package, I use the statistics sensor instead of the custom average component..
+In the weather.yaml package, I use the statistics sensor instead of the custom average component (and provide code for both so you can choose)..
 You can then display these on an entities card like this:

 ~~~~~